mitmproxy/mitmproxy/docs/features/responsestreaming.rst

 Customizing Response Streaming
 ------------------------------

-You can also use an :ref:`inlinescripts` to customize exactly which responses are streamed.
+You can also use a script to customize exactly which responses are streamed.

 Responses that should be tagged for streaming by setting their ``.stream`` attribute to ``True``:

 .. literalinclude:: ../../examples/stream.py
    :caption: examples/stream.py